develop-me/bootcamp--week-05--tooling/challenges/01/04-simple-project.md

 # Build a simple site

-This exercise is to help you practice using Git and to get you used to thinking about how to divide your work into sensible commits. **Read through the instructions at least once before you start work** - this will help you plan sensible chunks of work that will form your commits.
+This exercise is to help you practice using Git and to get you used to thinking about how to divide your work into sensible commits.

+**Read through ALL the instructions at least once before you start work** - this will help you plan sensible chunks of work that will form your commits.

 - start a new project (new folder, new Git repo)
 - create 3 HTML pages (home, about and contact) each with normal HTML boilerplate: `<html>`, `<head>` and `<body>`.